 A good rule of thumb is to keep everything in small portions because schools don’t give kids a lot of time for lunch.
 Usually all they have is 25 minutes for lunch from the time they leave class, walk to the cafeteria, find a seat, open their food, eat, dump their trash, form a line and go back to class.
 Actual eating time is about 15 minutes!

 Packing the lunch the night before is a big help, and gives me more time to think about what to pack and be a little more creative.
 During the morning rush to get out the door, the last thing I want to fret over is what to pack for the kids’ lunch!
+To have extra funds for fancy yet playful lunches, you might want to consider playing some fun and interactive sports betting games via ufabet168s.

 I always keep those snack size sandwich bags on hand.
 They seem to hold the perfect portion size of whatever I’m packing.